xozi/modbot/README.md

 * Admin only /reverse command that helps reverse past punishments for trial mods (security), also limit ban outside their range.
 Integrated rate limit for trial mods.
 (Only consider this if necessary)
 * Optimized checks for roles to avoid unecessary API pings (hopefully the cache does this)
 * Figure out efficient means of adding image evidence to profile punishments without storing the data if possible.
-* Make a case for quarantined status flag (need to use events for that)
+* Make a case for quarantined status flag (need to use events for that) This will require reading automod action execution and looking for a guild member update after.
-* Establish the Muted role that iterates over chanel and makes sure it cannot see, post, or enter any channel
-* Add cleanup functions that can cleanup user messages like default ban behavior
 * Consider extension methods for profiles if they have too much punishments.
 Possibly an async recursion that occurs after the first post.
 Might need a means to easily clean thread and add this information.
+* Cleanup methods like dmd for ban but for all other punishment types.
+* Have a check for rejoins and keeping mute and timeouts on users.
+Memory array for quickchecking to avoid database searches.
+* Need intialization in active temps on bot intialization efficiently.
+* Need protections for user rejoins to test against active temps.
+* Setup notifer channel with private threads for each user to notify them in server of their punishment status.

 ### Depedencies